RegevSabag/Musix/README.md

 </p>

 <h2 align="center">
-  Musix is a music player base on YouTube to search videos and to download it for offline use :headphones:
+  Musix is a music player based on YouTube for search videos and downloading it for offline use :headphones:
 </h2>